danawoodman/simple-sql-model/readme.md

 npm test # or npm run watch-test
 ```

 Please see the `prettier.opts` file for prettier confiuration.
 You should run `npm run format` when making changes.
-We have a pre-commit hook setup to do this for you before you commit in case you forget 👍
+We have a pre-commit hook setup to do this for you before you commit in case you forget 👍  (**coming soon...**)

 ## Changelog